-Available as a free iOS app, N21 is peer reviewed, mobile (no print), and theme based, so contributors represent a range of professional backgrounds.
+Available as a free iOS app, N21 is peer reviewed, mobile (no print), and theme based.
+Contributors represent a range of professional backgrounds.

 N21 also utilizes a new storytelling platform, designed by Atavist.
 This means each article is enhanced with a variety of multi-media “extras,” including audio, video, and graphics, that appear and recede with a tap.
 There is also a commenting bubble at the bottom of each article.